TheOdinProject/curriculum/rails/web_refresher.md

 You may think you know what's in a URL, but which part is the host? protocol (aka scheme)? parameters? path?

-*Check out [this article by Matt Cutts](http://www.mattcutts.com/blog/seo-glossary-url-definitions/) on how Googlers pick apart URL components.
+*Check out [this article by Matt Cutts](http://www.mattcutts.com/blog/seo-glossary-url-definitions/) on how Googlers pick apart URL components.*

 **Quick Quiz:**
 The URL is: https://www.google.com/search?q=what+is+a+url

-1. What is the Path?
+1. What is the "Path"?
-2. What is the Parameter portion?
+2. What is the "Parameter" portion?
-3. What is the Top Level domain?
+3. What is the "Top Level Domain"?
-4. What is the Protocol?
+4. What is the "Protocol"?

 Once you understand what these components are, you can easily use Ruby's libraries to help you build your own and send a requests.
 You also run into specific pieces like the "path" and "parameters" again and again when using Rails.